 Most experts will agree that monounsaturate fats are good (olives and avocados).

 Most experts tend to agree that polyunsaturated vegetable oils when heated (hence damaged) is bad.
 And most of them on the grocery shelves are already damaged from the heat and light on the long shelf life and during extraction and transport.
 However, some will say that omega-3 and fish oil supplements are good (when unheated).
-Dr. Jose Axe says …
+Dr. Josh Axe says …

 “In fact, if you do buy regular fish oil you may be doing yourself more harm than good, because as I explained in the video, they’re typically rancid!”

 Instead, he uses Oceans 3 fish oil with astaxanthin antioxidants when he is not eating wild caught salmon twice a week.
 The protein matrix of the fish meat protects the omega-3 from being damaged even when the fish is being cooked.

 “So, give up the fish oil capsules: they’re all too likely to poison you.
 Instead, buy some fresh fish.
 Poached or baked salmon is an excellent summer dinner.”

 Dr. Sears Zone OmegaRx is tested for rancidity is another good fish oil you might want to investigate.